hephaestus-compiler-project/types-bug-study-artifact/README.md

 ```

 Finally, we need to get the fixes and the statistics for the selected bugs
 of our dataset.
-This script takes as input the `download` directory, which
+This script takes as input the `downloads` directory, which
 includes the initial dataset, and the `data` directory, which must contain
 an `iterations` directory with the selected bugs.
 Specifically, in this
 directory, files contain bugs associated with their fixes.